tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

         - "NVIDIA Corporation GH100"

 The listed properties will depend upon the attributes returned by the underlying bare metal management service.

+Note that each Host has an ownerReferences entry to the parent HostPool; this will enable both cascading resource deletion, while also preventing the parent HostPool from being deleted until its child Hosts are deleted.

 ### Implementation Details/Notes/Constraints